gotson/komga-website/docs/faq.md

 # Frequently Asked Questions

+## I forgot my password

+Either ask an admin to reset your password, or use the [Command Line Interface](/guides/cli.md#reset-password-for-a-user) to reset it by yourself.

 ## Where can I find the log files?

 By default (if you haven't changed the configuration), log files are located: